JaimeLynSchatz/fan_fic/Cory_Doctorow_-_With_a_Little_Help.md

 wall, and a cracked leather sofa that made amiable exhalations of good tobacco smell mixed with years of saddle soap when he settled into it.
 Randy reached onto a tall mahogany bookcase and handed him down a first-aid kit.
 There was a bottle of alcohol in it and a lot of gauze pads.
-Gingerly, Lawrence began to clean out the wounds on his legs and hands, then started in on his face.
+Gingerly, Batman began to clean out the wounds on his legs and hands, then started in on his face.
 The blood ran down and dripped onto the slate tiled floor, almost invisible.
 Randy handed him a waste-paper bin and it slowly filled with the bloody gauze.